That is from their May 7th, 2013 issue, which is rich of Transportation perspective,…,

 • Crossing the street is unimpeded by traffic (that is one advantage of fewer trains over more buses)

-In the George street case, the demand suggests a train every mn, so starting to create a “wall” of train:
+In the George street case, the demand suggests a train every mn, so starting to create a “wall” of trains:

 Too heavy LRT traffic can compromise the "sharing space" concept